Z0ntaro/Joke-Generator/README.md

 # 🎉Joke Generator

-A simple web application that generates random jokes upon clicking a button.
+A simple web application that generates jokes upon clicking a button.
 It utilizes the JokeAPI to fetch jokes from various categories and display them on the webpage.

 ## ✨ Features